 Follow the below steps to format Number Decimal Places.

-This below screenshot represents a Powerapps Gallery (Blank).
-This gallery screen is having only the Title and Subtitle fields.
-The Subtitle field is having the Currency field (Typical Software Costs).
+1. The screenshot below represents a Power Apps Gallery Control.
+This gallery screen has only the Title and Subtitle fields.
+The Subtitle field has the Currency field (Typical Software Costs).

-Select the Subtitle and apply the below formula on its Text property as:
+2. Select the Subtitle label field and apply the below formula on its Text property as:

 Text = Text(ThisItem.'Typical Software Costs', "#.#")